horizontalsystems/horizontalsystems.github.io/dao/about.md

 It aims to be governed by its shareholders via digital smart contracts and be driven by capable software engineers in a decentralized, transparent, immutable and incorruptible manner.

+![Horizontal Systems DAO](/assets/images/hs_dao.png)

 Note that we are not a public DAO yet.

-![Horizontal Systems DAO](/assets/images/hs_dao.png)
+It's work in progress!

 <br/>